Nitish950/NITISH-SWAMI-PORTFOLIO/README.md

 * Carried out  data exploration and visualization
 * Made models using RNN and LSTMs
 * Created training and testing dataset
-* Optimized the training data using regressions
+* Optimized the training data using Linear and RandomForest regressions

 ![](images/netflix%20real%20vs%20predicted.png)